At VA West Texas Healthcare System, we’re dedicated to improving the lives of Veterans and their families every day.

 The area we serve is extremely rural, so we use many creative methods to serve Veterans’ health care needs.
 Those methods include a robust home-based primary care program, diverse and rapidly expanding telehealth services, non-institutional care programs, a strong tertiary referral system, and non-VA coordinated care.
 In addition, we continue to review and provide new and expanded services at our community-based outpatient clinics when we clearly see the need for those services.

-The VA West Texas Healthcare System is one of the leading health care systems serving Veterans in the Veterans Integrated Service Network 17 (VISN 17), which includes medical centers and clinics in Texas and New Mexico.
+VA West Texas Healthcare System is one of the leading health care systems serving Veterans within VA Heart of Texas Healthcare Network - Veterans Integrated Service Network 17 (VISN 17), which includes seven healthcare systems with medical centers and clinics across Texas and in New Mexico.

 Research and development